amspartacus1/DomCat/README.md

         - [] Both for checking final domain picked and to replace cloudflare as the main
     - [] Option for whoisxml rep check
     - [] Option for categorization we are looking for

-### proposed code for install script (UNTESTED)
-    #!/bin/bash

-    # Build and install the Go tool
-    echo "Installing goTool..."

-    go install ./cmd/goTool

-    # Make sure $GOBIN or $GOPATH/bin is in the user's PATH
-    if ! echo "$PATH" | grep -q "$(go env GOPATH)/bin"; then echo 'export PATH=$PATH:$(go env GOPATH)/bin' >> ~/.bashrc
-    echo "Added goTool to your PATH.
-Please restart your shell or run 'source ~/.bashrc'." else
-    echo "goTool is installed and ready to use." fi